jolaf/RTR/README.md

 # RTR
 My student [CGI](https://en.wikipedia.org/wiki/Computer-generated_imagery) project from 1996 that I've recently discovered in my archives.

-It turns out it is the only reasonable piece of code I have ever written on C++.
+It turns out it is the only reasonable piece of code I've ever written on C++.

 The code implements pure, non-optimized [ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) with lighting and shadows.